grow-services/developer-documentation/src/methods.md

 ## clearData

-The MIS uses this method to clear all the measurement and baby data that had added with same growchartid
+The MIS uses this method to clear all the measurement and baby data that is added with same growchartid

 ### Input